Alpha17-2/stateless_bottom_navi/README.md

 ## Stateless Bottom NavigationBar

-An app with a bottom navigation bar that changes screen upon tapping on the respective icons without changing state ( Stateless ) using Provider state management .
+An app with a bottom navigation bar that changes screen upon tapping of the respective icons without changing state ( Stateless ) using Provider state management .

 # Dependencies